haleyhilton/team-profile-generator/README.md

   ## Description
 This is a command line input application that takes in information from the user and generates an HTML file with all input team profile information.

 Options for selection include "Engineer", "Intern" and "Manager" which inherits classes from "Employee" - as well as adds further input contingent upon the role selected.
-Once all information is entered, an index.html file is generated with Bootstrap styling.
+Once all information is entered, an index.html file is generated with Bootstrap styling as well as external css.

-Further updates will include validation for all information given to ensure accuracy.
+Further updates will include validation for all information given to ensure accuracy and remove undefined.

   # Table of Contents